 As with all apple trees, high humidity paired with high temperatures can invite a variety of fungal diseases to affect the 'Suger Tyme' crabapple.

 'Sugar Tyme' crabapple trees often produce abundant blooms and fruit without any additional fertilization at all, provided the soil is decent.
 However, if you have subpar soil conditions—and notice that your tree is growing slowly or underproducing fruit—then fertilizer may be in order.
 Test your soil to determine how it is deficient before fertilizing.
 A balanced fertilizer formula, like 10-10-10, is generally recommended.
 Spread the fertilizer in a radius around the tree extending about 20 feet from the trunk to ensure the nutrients reach the roots

 Types of Crabapple

 'Sugar Tyme' is a very popular crabapple cultivar.
-Others with similar small size and good performance include:
+These types have a similar small size and good performance: